Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Numerical Experiments

 \subsection{GNN offline policy approximation architecture}

 We use the following setup to train the GNN architectures.
-We use Adam optimizer with a learning rate of $0.005$ and $0.002$ for pickup and move networks, respectively, and a regularizing factor of $ 10^{-5}$ for generalization.
+We use Adam optimizer \cite{Kingma2014AdamAM} with a learning rate of $0.005$ and $0.002$ for pickup and move networks, respectively, and a regularizing factor of $ 10^{-5}$ for generalization.
 We use $1.2\times 10^6$ random state-(rollout) control pairs and $100$ epochs.
+It took $16$ hours to train each move network and $6$ hours to train each pickup network on a single NVIDIA RTX A6000.